EncikMuadz/day6_corda/README.md

 ## Previous experience:
 - Run a corda network
 - Since the development is in JAVA, decision is not to pursue it..

+## Workflow
+- We are using deprecated corda samples
+- action were specified as java building with gradlew